casangi/casadocs/README.md

 This allows developers to see the effects of their tool/task parameter changes.

+*Warning:* Use "CAS-xxxxx" with capital letters to create the branch!
+Within readthedocs, this will render as "cas-xxxxx" with lower-case letters.

 ### Viewing a branch on Readthedocs

 When a new branch is created, readthedocs will automatically activate it, build it, and then hide it from public display.
 This prevents developer branches from appearing on the casadocs website.
 But they can still be viewed by directly navigating to the
 URL of the same name as the branch that was created.
+Note that a branch named "CAS-xxxxx" (capital letters) will have the name "cas-xxxxx" (lower-case letters) on readthedocs.

 Branches will NOT appear in the version list flyout box on the bottom left corner of Readthedocs, nor will they be indexed by search engines.
 However, they can be found (by anyone) by navigating directly to the Readthedocs CASADocs project dashboard: